 The Academic Advisement Center is the College's main resource center for academic advisement.
 It is the primary academic advisement provider for liberal arts and undecided students, either currently attending or returning to the College.
 The Center is staffed by a core of trained professional advisors and teaching faculty who serve on a rotating basis.
 Current and returning students in non-liberal arts areas should contact advisors in their majors.
+The Center notifies new students of advisement information via their NCC email.
+Current and returning students are seen on a walk-in basis.

-The Center is also the primary advisement resource for all current and returning students except those in the "specialized programs" listed immediately below.
+The Center is also the primary advisement resource for all current and returning evening students except those in the "specialized programs" listed immediately below.

-Administrative Business Technology, Allied Health Sciences, Art, Engineering Sciences, Math and Computer Sciences, Mortuary Science, Music and Nursing.
+- · Administrative Business Technology;

+- · Allied Health Sciences;

+- Art;

+- · Engineering Sciences;

+- Math and Computer;

+- · Sciences;

+- · Mortuary Science;

+- · Music and

+- Nursing.